payabbhi/superheroes-node/dropin/README.md

 1. We first create a Payabbhi order by calling the `Create Order API`.
 2. Then we integrate with Payabbhi `Dropin Checkout` as per [Web Checkout](https://payabbhi.com/docs/checkout) Guide.
-3. For `Checkout flows` in test mode, we use [Test Cards](https://payabbhi.com/docs/account).
+3. For `Checkout flows` in test mode, we use [Test Cards](https://payabbhi.com/docs/sandbox).
 4. After successful payment, the JavaScript handler submits the `Payment response` to the `Status` page.
 5. Then we display the success message to the customer along with the orderID and paymentID.

 ----

-To verify your integration, you can call the [Payments API](https://payabbhi.com/docs/api/#payments) or you can check the list of payments in the [Payabbhi Portal](https://payabbhi.com/portal/payments).
+To verify your integration, you may call the [Payments API](https://payabbhi.com/docs/api/#payments) or check [Portal > Payments](https://payabbhi.com/portal/payments).

-## Step 2: Handling Payment Response
+## Step 2: Add `Payment Response Handling`

-In Step 2, we build upon the code in Step 1 by adding [Payment Response Handling](https://payabbhi.com/docs/integration/#payment-response-handling).
+In Step 2, we build upon the code in Step 1 by adding [Payment Response Handling](https://payabbhi.com/docs/integration/#verification-of-payment-response).

-After successful payment, the JavaScript handler submits the `Payment response` to the `Status` page.
+After successful payment, `Payabbhi Checkout` submits the `Payment response` to the `Status` page.

 In status function, we verify the `Payment response` via the utility function in the client library.